Soft Synergies: Model Order Reduction of Hybrid Soft-Rigid Robots via Optimal Strain Parameterization: Reduction of Soft Manipulators

 Furthermore, we extend our study to the dynamic behavior of the soft manipulator under the influence of gravity.
 To clearly see what the decomposition modes resulting from the dynamics are, we simulate a step input in this case until steady-state is reached.
 Due to the high computational demand of dynamic simulations, we reduced the order of the HOM.
 We describe the manipulator with a second-order Legendre polynomial for each of the torsional, elongation, and both shearing strains, along with a fourth-order Legendre polynomial for each of the two bending strains.
 This parametrization results in a total of 22 DOFs.

 We find that a single step input with excited transients, in the presence of gravity, results in performance comparable to longer babbling sequences when tested.
 Thus, we proceed with a single step of 5 N for 1.25 seconds (until the transients die out).
 This process consumes about 4 seconds of computation.
 We sample the strain snapshots at 100 Hz, resulting in a total of 126 snapshots.
 Fig. \ref{fig::SingleCab_modes_DynWGrav} shows the resulting first four main modes along with their relative energy contribution.
 It can be noted that now the gravitational load along with the transients of the dynamic behaviour introduce small, yet non-trivial modes to the decomposition.
+In this example, we showed the robot's dynamic modes for the combined inertial (dynamic), actuation, and external loads (gravity).
+However, the dynamic case without gravity or static case with gravity may require additional modes to fully describe the system under such conditions.